20 min read

 The blended family with tension beneath the surface

 A remarried client initially wanted to appoint one child from each side of the family as joint executors “to keep the peace”.
 In practice, the relationship was already strained.
-A neutral professional reserve and clearer structure reduced the risk of conflict later.
+A clearer structure, plus a reserve option, reduced the risk of conflict later.

 The trusted friend who was not good with admin